-ATIBT actively collaborates with countries, international organisations and research centres that are working towards the legality and sustainability of the sector
+ATIBT actively collaborates with countries, international organisations and research centres that are working towards the legality and sustainability of the sector of raw materials that are destined for various industrial uses.

 It promotes the sustainable, ethical and legal trade of tropical timber as a natural and renewable resource.
 This activity is key for the socio-economic development of producing countries, and for consuming countries it is a valuable source